-If possible, research the areas you are visiting and check to see if those areas are “bad, ” i.e. high crime
+- If possible, research the areas you are visiting and check to see if those areas are “bad, ” i.e. high crime

 - When something happens to you, stay positive, stay focused and stay strong

 Feeling grateful and refusing to give up

 It’s been five days since it happened.
 I’ve replaced my laptop and mobile phone.
 I’ve restored a majority of my files (thanks to my obsessive-compulsive need for backing up files in multiple locations).

 Despite it all, I am still incredibly grateful for everything that happened, even the bad stuff.
 Even though it was a harsh lesson, I feel like I can walk away from this and learn a lot from it.

 I am still a bit shaken up by the whole incident.
 But I refuse to let it affect my life as a solo female traveller.
 In the past six weeks, I met so many friendly and generous locals from Hanoi to Ho Chi Minh City and everywhere in between.
-They were so kind to offering advice and giving suggestions.
+They were so kind to offer advice and give suggestions.
 I refuse to let these two thieves take anything else away from me.

 This incident is just a bump in the road.
 My solo travelling life will continue.

 Remember that sh*t will happen.
-But the important thing is to stay positive, stay focused, stay strong, and getting back up.
+But the important thing is to stay positive, stay focused, and stay strong.
 Don’t let fear stop you from travelling solo.

 If you have a similar story and would like to share it, please comment on the blog below.